avdol0521/live-breh/content/h4k2liv3/Task files/T1-9-Academy.md

 -rwxr-xr-- 1 grimmie administrator 112 May 30  2021 backup.sh
 ```

-- lets paste in a one liner bash shell in here and see what happens. gonna use the [[pentestMonkey-oneLinerBashShell]] :3
+- lets paste in a one liner bash shell in here and see what happens. gonna use the [[oneLinerBashShell]] :3
 - added the bash one liner and listening on port `1337` with [[netcat]]
 ```sh
 grimmie@academy:~$ cat backup.sh